top of page

 The entry must be uploaded to the appropriate Google Drive according to these specifications:

-• Feature entries must be no longer than 3 minutes in length.
+• Feature entries must be no longer than 10 minutes in length without written permission of the Joplin Historical Society.

 • Video files must be submitted in an MP4 or MOV format.

-• There are no limits to entries per person or per school.
+• There are no limits to entries per person or school.

-• All scripts should be submitted to the Joplin History and Mineral Museum for review.
-Email: Joplinmuseum@gmail.com All sources should be cited.
+• All dialog scripts should be submitted to the Joplin History and Mineral Museum for review no later than November 30, 2024.

 • Prizes will be given to winners.
-All videos, regardless of prompts, are regarded as entered into the contest to win a prize.
+All videos submitted by the deadline are regarded as entered into the contest to win a prize.

 • One first-place video receives $250